This article is a guest post from Michael Jacobs at gotvape.com.

 If you need one cannabinoid to dominate over the other, you’re better off choosing a strain with more of your preferred compound.
 There are high-CBD marijuana strains available, but we prefer to vape organic hemp flower for whole-plant CBD.
-Our favorite is the Lifter strain (read our review OR just buy it) (shown below) from Canna Comforts.
+Our favorite is the Lifter strain (buy it here) (shown below) from Canna Comforts.

 Consumers seeking antiemetic effects should go to at least 355°F (180°C) to maximize release of Delta-8-THC, the cannabinoid most responsible for the anti-nausea properties of cannabis.
 Temperatures above 365°F (185°C) begin to release cannabinoids associated with relaxation like CBN, which can be helpful for sufferers of insomnia and sleep disturbances.

 CBG requires temperatures above 390°F (200°C) to vaporize, with maximum release at around 445°F (230°C).
 THCV and CBC begin to vaporize as temperatures breach 425°F (220°C).
 We have also written an extensive discussion about the medical benefits of different cannabinoids.

 Terpenoids and flavonoids are naturally-occurring compounds found in plants, fruits, and essential oils that give cannabis its characteristic scent and flavor.